bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:17 PM CT, May 03</p>
+<p class="updated_time"> Latest data: 03:37 PM CT, May 03</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 67°, which is 10° **warmer** than yesterday.
-Tomorrow is expected to be 12° **warmer** than today.
+Today's high is 65°, which is 9° **warmer** than yesterday.
+Tomorrow is expected to be 13° **warmer** than today.

 Currently:

-- 60°
+- 61°
-- Breezy and Mostly Cloudy
+- Drizzle and Windy
-- 48% humidity
+- 47% humidity
-- 15 mph wind
+- 17 mph wind
-- 85% cloud cover
+- 80% cloud cover
 - 44 AQI 🟩
-- 0.32 inches of rain expected in the next 48 hours
+- 0.29 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>